GlimmerLabs/virtual-mediascheme/Building.md

 bar to the bottom.

 * Right click on the panel, panel -> panel preferences -> unclick "Lock Panel"
-* Click on the upper-right and drag the panel to the bottom.
+* Click on the upper-left corner and drag the panel to the bottom.
 * Relock the panel.

 Install Synaptic